29-Year-Old Safety – Seattle Seahawks

 Kam Chancellor Contract Information:

-Signed a four-year contract extension with the Seahawks in April of 2013.
+Signed a three-year, $36 million contract extension with the Seahawks in August of 2017.

 To instantly reveal our fantasy analysis of every player – including Kam Chancellor – simply subscribe now.

 |2017 Proj||29||SEA||Subscribe now to see our 2017 projections for Kam Chancellor|

 Age is determined on September 1st of each season.

 |Snap Count||Tackles||Defensive Stats||Fumbles||Kick Ret||Punt Ret|

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.

 Kam Chancellor: Past News Updates ( ▲ View most recent update )

 RotoWire's Preseason Outlooks